 Running a competition in-store is a great way to bring in shoppers and capture their contact details for future advertising as well.
 Consider your target buyer when thinking of a prize and always remember to check your local consumer competition laws.

 Staying with the theme of exclusivity, consider how everyone loves the chance to get their hands on something no one else has.
 The sample sale gives you the opportunity to sell items that potentially didn’t make it into mass-production for a profit while building your brand and getting more shoppers through the door to check out limited products.
 Make a Facebook event for your sample sale – groups of friends are likely to attend together and try to snag a bargain and also enjoy the social side of the day.

 5. Partner with a charitable organisation

 COVID-19 has caused many charitable organisations a lot of heartache, with fewer opportunities to run their usual fundraising activities and donors tightening their purses.
-By partnering with a charity, you’ll be providing them with a much-needed publicity boost (and hopefully funds) while gaining access to their networks and inspiring others to invest in the community with you.
+By partnering with a charity, you’ll be providing them with much-needed publicity (and hopefully funds) while gaining access to their networks and inspiring others to invest in the community with you.

 When considering a partnership with a charitable organisation, make a shortlist of charities whose values and mission are aligned with your brand and reach out to gauge interest.
 Before committing to any activities, clarify the expectations of both parties: Are you solely building brand awareness or are you also donating a portion of sales or profits?
 Once you’re ready to launch your charity partnership, check out our steps to planning a powerful charity event and charity event promotion ideas for inspiration.
 Remember, if you’re hosting a nonprofit event you can create an event listing for free on Eventbrite.